ThatsGyan/ThatsGyan/README.md

 - 👋 Hi, This is GYANENDRA PAL SINGH (@ThatsGyan)
-- 👀 I’m interested in Software development  specially in Game Development.
+- 👀 I’m interested in Software development.
 - 🌱 I’m currently learning C++,C#,Python,Unreal Engine,Blender,Maya,ZBrush,Substance painter.
 - 📫 How to reach me ...Email - gyansat1399@gmail.com , Username on all Social media - @ThatsGyan  Or you can just search "Gyanendra Pal Singh" on google.